Application Deadline:December 1, 2023

 The New Mexico Behavioral Health Institute (NMBHI) is the only state owned and operated psychiatric hospital in New Mexico.
 NMBHI is made up of five clinical divisions serving a wide range of public needs.
 Each division is separately licensed and has its own unique admission criteria.

 The Adult Psychiatric Division (APD) is an inpatient psychiatric hospital offering acute care to adult individuals.
 Adult psychiatric services are provided on six units, serving approximately 1000 admissions per year.
 The Forensic Division (FD) is a hospital-based setting that provides competency restoration services to individuals referred by District Courts across the state.
 The Center for Adolescent Relationship Exploration(CARE) is a Residential Treatment Center (RTC) that provides treatment for adolescent males ages 13-to 17 who have caused sexual harm and have a co-morbid mental health diagnosis.
 The Long-Term Care (LTC) division of the state hospital is the largest, restraint-free, nursing home facility in Northern New Mexico.
 Finally, the Community Based Services (CBS) division is the outpatient division of NMBHI and provides outpatient mental health services in San Miguel, Mora, and Guadalupe counties.
 They serve approximately 1100 clients.
 All divisions excluding CBS offer 24-hour care, 7 days per week.
 The entire NMBHI facility is accredited by the Joint Commission.
 APD, FD and CBS are accredited under the hospital manual, with CARE under the Behavioral manual and LTC under nursing care manual.

-Interns will have the opportunity to gain experience in multiple areas of psychology which include, but are not limited to, individual and group psychotherapy, psychological testing, report writing, consultation and supervision.
-Interns not only work with clients but will also have the opportunity to interact closely with other disciplines such as psychiatrists, medical providers, nurses, occupational therapists, physical therapists, rehabilitation therapists, social workers, dieticians, psychological technicians, and attorneys.
-Interns who complete an internship with NMBHI are expected to be well-rounded in the practice of psychology and leave with the skills necessary to treat and assess diverse populations as well as those who live with various mental health accommodations.
+NMBHI interns work with a wide range of patient populations including adolescents, adults, older adults, and forensic populations.
+They have the opportunity to gain experience in multiple areas of psychology which include, but are not limited to, individual and group psychotherapy, psychological/neuropsychological/forensic testing and report writing, consultation, and supervision.
+Interns are expected to develop sensitivity to issues of cultural diversity, awareness of professional ethics in the delivery of psychological and forensic services, and self-awareness as these relate to issues that affect professional functioning.
+Throughout the year, interns closely interact and collaborate with other disciplines such as psychiatrists, medical providers, nurses, occupational therapists, physical therapists, rehabilitation therapists, social workers, dieticians, psychological technicians, and attorneys.
+Interns who complete an internship with NMBHI are expected to be well-rounded in the practice of psychology and leave with the skills necessary to treat and assess diverse populations.

 The NMBHI-Adult Psychiatric Division (APD) is an acute inpatient psychiatric setting owned and operated by the State of New Mexico.
 APD provides voluntary, involuntary, and court-ordered behavioral health treatment to individuals, ages 18 and older, suffering from a major mental illness that severely impairs their functioning, their ability to be successful in the community, and who present as an imminent danger to self and/or others.
 The governing body of the New Mexico Behavioral Institute assumes overall responsibility for APD’s operation.

 The Center for Adolescent Relationship Exploration (CARE) unit is a 10-bed residential psychiatric treatment facility owned and operated by the State of New Mexico.
 It is licensed as a specialty residential treatment center (RTC).
 The CARE Unit is specifically designed to provide treatment to adolescent boys ages13 to 17-1/2 years of age who have a history of sexually harmful behaviors and have been diagnosed with a co-occurring mental illness, or a mental illness that has produced a history of disturbances in behavior, age-appropriate adaptive functioning, and psychological functioning.
 These adolescents have frequently attempted to cope with problems by engaging in antisocial and self-destructive behaviors that have limited their ability to function appropriately and safely in a less restrictive environment.
 The severity of their disturbances requires 24-hour supervision within a secured locked facility.
 The average length of stay is about 1 year.
 This rotation requires a separate fingerprinting and vetting by the Child Youth and Family Department, State of New Mexico.

 This rotation provides experience working with older adult populations within the Long-Term Care (LTC) Division of NMBHI.
 The LTC Division supports residents with nursing home / medical needs but is unique in that it serves a much more psychiatrically complex and neurologically diverse population than typical nursing homes.
 Clinical psychology intern experiences will include learning to recognize and diagnose numerous forms of dementia, developing appropriate nonpharmaceutical interventions, understanding neuroimaging and laboratory results related to psychological diagnosis and intervention, bedside clinical interviewing, medical chart review, brief individual or group psychotherapy, report writing, contributing to treatment team plans, and psychological assessment including capacity assessment for the courts, occasional neuropsychological assessment, and diagnostic assessment of acute mental status changes, including delirium, stroke, brain injury, or complicated general medical conditions.

-Email address: Mathias.Stricherz@state.nm.us
+Email Address: Timothy.Shields@state.nm.us

-Mailing address: 3695 Hot Springs Blvd., Las Vegas, NM 87701
+Mailing Address: 3695 Hot Springs Blvd., Las Vegas, NM 87701